cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/030-basic-realism.md

 This academic debate paralleled policy disagreements about engaging with the Soviet Union and China.
 The neo-neo divide framed analyses of major world events like the end of the Cold War, which neo-liberals viewed as showing the triumph of institutions over structure while neo-realists saw power dynamics as decisive.

 The neo-neo debate profoundly impacted international relations theory, forcing engagement between structural theories and models acknowledging ideational factors.
 Later approaches incorporated insights from both neo-realism and neo-liberalism in explaining state actions.
-However, divisions remain between rationalist paradigms prioritizing material structure and constructivist frameworks emphasizing identities, norms and ideas.
+However, divisions remain between rationalist paradigms prioritizing material structure and constructivist frameworks emphasizing identities, norms, and ideas.

 ## Structural Realism